Current Teaching Responsibilities:

 - Graduate Student Supervision:

-My current PhD students are Henry Childs and Ashley Chrimes.
-My former PhD student was Stephanie Greis, and I was second supervisor to Greg Brown and Charlotte Angus (who also worked with Andrew Levan)
+My current PhD students is Gareth Jones, and I'm also working with postdoc Conor Byrne.
+My former PhD students are Stephanie Greis and Ashley Chrimes, and I was second supervisor to Greg Brown and Charlotte Angus (who also worked with Andrew Levan)

 Educating the students in our care is a vital element of professional practice for any university academic.
 Not only are we training our successors as researchers and educators, we are also engaging with students who will shape society in the wider world, influencing public and political opinion.
 The majority of students who study Physics at Warwick go on to be ‘business and statistical‘(22%), ‘information and communication technology‘ (14%) or ‘business and finance associate’ (13%) professionals .
 Ensuring that these individuals leave Warwick with a firm grasp of reasoning and discursive skills, understanding scientific method and how the world works at a physical level is both a responsibility and a privilege.